 Rainbow School moves into Tram House, a rented property on Garratt Lane.

-Having raised £4.36m in donations and financing we purchased and completed the Phase I redevelopment of our second school site opposite Spencer Park in Wandsworth.
+Having raised £4.36m in donations and financing we purchase and complete the Phase I redevelopment of our second school site opposite Spencer Park in Wandsworth.

 We re-brand the charity to BeyondAutism reflecting our ambition to go beyond the condition, exceed the limits and give families hope.